5 Steps to Create an Opt-In Freebie Your Audience Loves

-What is an opt-in freebie, and how do you create them?
-That’s exactly what you’ll learn in today’s post.
+What is an opt-in freebie and how exactly do you create them?
+That's what this post is all about!

 5 Steps to Create An Opt-In Freebie Your Audience Loves